 Does large group photography scare you?!
 Here’s why it shouldn’t!

-1. Lens Choice
+1. Lens Choice for Group Photos

-When it come to larger groups, choosing a wider lens is a must.
+When it comes to larger groups, choosing a wider lens is a must.
 The best versatile lens for both portraits AND large groups is a 35mm.
 This gives you the ability to capture a larger group without the use of rows.
 You could also use a lens like the 24mm or the 24-70mm.

 As a general rule, your shutter speed needs to be at least double the focal length of your camera.
 So if you’re using a 35mm lens, your shutter speed should be a minimum of 1/70th.
 I always tend to bump it up a tad JUST to make sure that I don’t get any motion blur (especially if there are kids in the shot).
 As a safe bet, I keep my shutter around 200-250 and use a tripod to reduce shake as much as possible.